Pancharatnam-Zak phase: Periodic potential problem

-The gauge transformation $U(x,t)$, which is a function of $x$, must respect the PBC, $U(x,t) = U(x+L,t)$ in order to be a well defined operator.
-It immediately follows that only for time $t= j \t$ ($j$ is an integer), the boundary condition is respected, where
+The gauge transformation $U(x,t)$ must respect the PBC: $U(x,t) = U(x+L,t)$ in order to be a well defined operator.
+It is evident that only for time $t= j \t$ ($j$ is an integer), is the PBC respected, where

-This shows that the Hamiltonian $\hat{H}(j \t)$ (for different $j$s) are physically the same (they are \emph{gauge equivalent}), their spectra are identical, and further their instantaneous eigenstates are related to each other by the gauge transformation $U(x,j\t)$.
-It is straightforward to see that the instantaneous eigenstates $\J_{nk_{m}\a(j\delta)}(x)$ are expressible in terms of $\J_{nk_{m}\a(0)}(x)$ as:
+This shows that the Hamiltonian $\hat{H}(j \t)$ (for different $j$s) are physically the same (they are \emph{gauge equivalent}), their spectra are identical.
+Moreover their instantaneous eigenstates are related to each other by the gauge transformation: